 many_class_classifier ¶

-This module provides a classifier that overcomes TabPFN's limitation on the number of classes (typically 10) by using a meta-classifier approach.
+This module provides a classifier that overcomes TabPFN's limitation on the number of classes (typically 10) by using a meta-classifier approach based on output coding.
 It works by breaking down multi-class problems into multiple sub-problems, each within TabPFN's class limit.

 Example usage

-from tabpfn import TabPFNClassifier # or from tabpfn_client
+from tabpfn import TabPFNClassifier # Assuming TabPFN is installed

 many_class_clf = ManyClassClassifier(